Dilsv/mels/README.md

 The website is made of four apps:

 1. Home - home display and fucntionality
-2. About - menu display
+2. About - about display
 3. Services - contact display and functionality
 4. Contact - reservations enquiries & customer management
 5. Register - registration for account management